pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 - (Advanced) If any conflicts exist in the cherry-picked PR, resolve the conflicts.
 This is only for those who have the write permission in the repository.

 After the steps above are completed, the administrator will merge the cherry-picked PRs.
 At this point, your contribution journey is completed! 🎉

+## How we implement bilingual documentation

+TiDB documentation is usually written in one language and then translated to another.
+We use GitHub labels in docs-cn and docs repos (as well as in docs-tidb-operator and docs-dm repos) to track the entire translation or alignment process.

+The following labels are used:

+- `translation/doing`: This PR needs translation, or the translation is on the way.
+- `translation/done`: This PR has been translated in another PR.
+- `translation/from-docs`: This PR is translated from a docs PR.
+- `translation/from-docs-cn`: This PR is translated from a docs-cn PR.
+- `translation/no-need`: This PR does not need translation.
+- `translation/welcome`: This PR is open to contributor for translation.

+The following process describes how a docs-cn PR (Chinese content) is translated and aligned to the docs repo (English content).
+The translation from docs to docs-cn is similar.

+1. Once a PR is created in docs-cn that updates the Chinese documentation, the repo administrator will soon add a `translation/doing` or `translation/no-need` label and an assignee (translator) to the PR.
+The tracking process begins.

+    The assignee regularly checks his or her PR list for translation.
+To check out his or her translation list, use the GitHub search syntax `is:pr assignee:@GitHub_ID is:merged label:translation/doing` in the GitHub search box on the [GitHub Pull Requests page](https://github.com/pulls).

+    PRs with the `translation/no-need` label are not tracked.

+2. After this docs-cn PR is merged, the assignee starts the translation in the local.

+3. Once the assignee submits the translated content in a docs PR, he or she adds the `translation/from-docs-cn` label to the docs PR, removes the `translation/doing` label from and adds the `translation/done` label to the docs-cn PR.

+4. The assignee provides the docs-cn PR link in the PR description part of the docs PR ("This PR is translated from").
+The reviewer will know from which docs-cn PR the docs PR is translated.
+At the same time, a reverse link is automatically generated in the docs-cn PR.

+5. After the docs PR is merged.
+The translation tracking process is finished.

+- The list of PR that can be translated in docs-cn: [Pull requests · pingcap/docs-cn](https://github.com/pingcap/docs-cn/pulls?q=is%3Apr+label%3Atranslation%2Fdoing+is%3Amreged)
+- The list of PR that can be translated in docs: [Pull requests · pingcap/docs](https://github.com/pingcap/docs/pulls?q=is%3Apr+is%3Amerged+label%3Atranslation%2Fdoing+)

 ## Contact